 - Verse 24: “‘This son of mine was dead, and has come to life again; he was lost, and has been found.’
 And they began to be merry.”

-Pause here for a minute with me and ask: why did Luke record this?
+Pause here for a minute with me and ask: Why did Luke record this?
 And why should I preach on it?
-What's the point in 1995?
+What’s the point here for us in 1995?

-The day before yesterday Cook County officials buried 68 bodies in Homewood Memorial Gardens just outside Chicago.
+The day before yesterday, Cook County officials buried 68 bodies in Homewood Memorial Gardens just outside Chicago.
 Who were they?
 People who have nobody that knows or cares.
 They just die.
 Someone finds them on the street or in a park or in an alley or in a lonely tenement.
 The officials search for relatives.
-The Medical Examiner's Office waits and holds the bodies.
+The Medical Examiner’s Office waits and holds the bodies.
 No one comes forward to claim the body.
-A hundred-eighty-foot long trench is dug at the cemetery and the wooden boxes are lined up next to each other and buried.
+A 180-foot long trench is dug at the cemetery and the wooden boxes are lined up next to each other and buried.
 No stone.
 And no marker.
-This happens every month with 20 to 30 unclaimed people in Chicago.
+This happens every month with twenty to thirty unclaimed people in Chicago.

 When I read that, what hit me was the lostness of so many people in our society.
 Lost from virtually everybody.
 Surrounded by millions in Chicago and not a single person seems to know or care when they die.
 This feels like absolute lostness.